Saturday, January 9, 2021

 Dealing with millis or micros overflows

-Depending on the millis_t data type (uint8_t, uint16_t, uint32_t or uint64_t) the global variable milliseconds that holds the time, will eventually reach it's maximum value and then overflow back to 0.
+Depending on the millis_t data type (uint8_t, uint16_t, uint32_t or uint64_t) the global variable milliseconds or microseconds that holds the time, will eventually reach it's maximum value and then overflow back to 0.

 Most of the time you need to use this functions like this: